 How can you tell when it’s time to start organizing your space, your schedule, and your life?
 The signs are quite clear once you begin to pay attention.
-Often, they involve feeling out of control or making minor mistakes with potentially significant consequences.
-For example, here are ten common signs that you need to get organized.
+Often they involve feeling a lack of control, having a slip in productivity, or making preventable mistakes.

 01 of 10